 Typically, the maximum zoom power you’ll find in an interchangeable lens is around 10x, but comparing a DSLR or mirrorless camera to a point-and-shoot isn’t really fair.
 Interchangeable lens cameras use much larger sensors that produce very high-quality images compared to compact models, but those large sensors require equivalently larger lenses.
-This is why small cameras can have oodles of zoom, while larger cameras require on multiple lenses to cover the same range.
+This is why small cameras can have oodles of zoom, while larger cameras require multiple lenses to cover the same range.

 - Fish-eye lenses are typically wider than 14mm (although something this wide is not necessarily a fisheye)

-- Wide angle lenses typically cover between 14-35mm
+- Wide-angle lenses typically cover between 14-35mm

 - Standard, or normal, lenses sit around 50mm, give or take